-With the superb assistance and encouragement of Mary Hubbard, Assistant Director of the Peterborough Library (NH), Andrew Reiter, Professor of Transitional Justice, Mount Holyoke College, and Lisa Di Valentino, MLIS, JD, PhD, Law Librarian at the University of Massachusetts, Amherst, I have completed a comprehensive review of the reparations payments literature, with regard to the United States, online and in books, articles, and academic journals.
+With the superb assistance and encouragement of Lisa Di Valentino, Law Librarian at the University of Massachusetts, Amherst; Mary Hubbard, Assistant Director of the Peterborough Library (NH); and Andrew Reiter, Associate Professor of Politics and International Relations, Mount Holyoke College, I have completed a comprehensive review of the reparations payments literature, with regard to the United States, online and in books, articles, and academic journals.

 I look forward to hearing about reparations payments that my research missed.
 Please e-mail me at firstname.lastname@example.org.

 The act of making amends, offering expiation, or giving satisfaction for a wrong or injury